-If this option is seat to ON the required sequence to start the truck is:
+If this option is set to on the static return to off is requested for starting the truck.
+The required sequence is :

-- · Seat-direction lever-accelerator pedal or - · Seat-accelerator pedal-direction lever within the seq. delay time
+- · Seat-direction lever-accelerator pedal or : - \cdot Seat-accelerator pedal-direction lever within the seq. delay time

-If this option is seat to OFF the required sequence to start the truck is:
+If this option is set to off the required sequence to start the truck is :

-- · Seat-direction lever-accelerator pedal or - · Seat-accelerator pedal-direction lever within the seq. delay time or - · Direction lever-seat-accelerator pedal

-6 Hydro key on

-- ON / OFF : If this option is programmed ON the traction inverter manages an hydraulic steering function when the "key" is switched ON.

-7 Stop on ramp

-- ON: The stop on ramp feature (truck electrically hold on a ramp) is managed for a fixed time (6 sec.). - OFF: The stop on ramp feature is not performed.
+- · Direction lever-accelerator pedal or : - \cdot Accelerator pedal-direction lever within the seq. delay time - 6 Hydro key on - ON / OFF : If this option is programmed ON the traction inverter manages an hydraulic steering function when the "key" is switched ON. - 7 Stop on ramp - ON : The stop on ramp feature (truck electrically hold on a ramp) is managed for a fixed time (6 sec.). - OFF: The stop on ramp feature is not performed.